logto-io/logto/packages/connectors/connector-discord/README.md

 #### clientSecret
 `clientSecret` is the `CLIENT SECRET` we saved earlier.
 (If you've lost it you need to click **Reset Secret**)

+#### scope
+`scope` is the permissions granted by the user's authorization.
+The default value is `identify email`.
+You can see the full list of scopes [here](https://discord.com/developers/docs/topics/oauth2#shared-resources-oauth2-scopes).